 Become a Zoollower, now with 3x2 for the first members.
 Find out here!

-Jin Xi and Zhu Yu are Zoo's new pair of pandas, and we introduce them to you so you can find out more about them!
+Jin Xi and Zhu Yu are Zoo's pair of pandas, and we introduce them to you so you can find out more about them!

 He is Zoo's new male panda, born in 2020 and has a very lively and active personality.
 His name in Chinese is composed of the words Jin (gold) Xi (happiness), which translates as ‘Golden Happiness’.
 If you come to meet him, you will also recognise him by his characteristic freckle on his face, which gives him a very unique look!